 But … for NPS to really mean something, a business needs not only to calculate the score, but also to act on it.

-5 ways to make the NPS system work for your business
+5-step process to make NPS work for your business

 The simplicity of NPS makes it popular.
 But just having a score means nothing, unless you know how to use it, and – most importantly – benefit from it.
-Here are five best practice tips that may help you put the NPS system to work, based on our own learnings and experience growing our score by more than 20 points.
+Here is a 5-step process to help you put the NPS system to work, based on our own learnings and experience growing our score by more than 20 points.

 1. Ask for feedback